ghislainfourny/big-data-textbook/index.md

+# The Big Data textbook
-# From clay tablets to data lakehouses
+## From clay tablets to lakehouses

 The Big Data textbook is an ongoing effort to create a textbook with the content of the Big Data and Big Data for Engineers lectures taught at ETH Zurich.